-As of last week, Las Vegas has started to open prop bets on the amount of wins the Dodgers will reach in the regular season at sportsbooks across the desert.
+Las Vegas has opened prop bets on the amount of wins the Dodgers will reach in the regular season at sportsbooks across the desert.

 However, oddsmakers disagree and they place the probability of that happening at about 13 percent.
 According to the sportsbook, there's a 92 percent chance they will not break the record.

 For those that bleed blue out there and enjoy a wager, the odds are 13/2 if you bet the Dodgers will break the all-time MLB record, and a $100 bet will win you $650 in return.

 The all-time franchise record for wins in Dodgers history is 105 wins set by the 1953 Brooklyn Dodgers led by Duke Snider, Roy Campanella, Jackie Robinson and Pee Wee Reese.